Table of Contents

 - Start-up costs: $0

-- Hosting costs: This will depend on your chosen provider, but can start from $3.95 per month
+- WooCommerce cost for hosting: This will depend on your chosen provider, but can start from $3.95 per month

 - Credit card processing & Shipping fees: Based on your sales